Visit Sequoia NP in addition to Yosemite?

 I just started planning a trip for my family of 5 (kids 10, 6, and 4) to SF, Carmel, Yosemite in July.
 The only reservations we have so far are 4 nights at Tenaya Lodge near Yosemite.
 I'm really excited for the kids to see sequoias and I know we'll see some there.
 We are trying to decide if we should also go to Sequoia NP since the trees will be a highlight for us and we're not sure when/if we'll be back to the area for a while.
 We have the time to visit both, but want it to be "worth it" if we're going to do that extra driving with kids.
 Are the trees in Sequoia much more impressive than in Mariposa Grove?

-- Located near the south entrance of Yosemite, Mariposa Grove has about 500 mature giant sequoias, including some very famous ones like Grizzly Giant and California Tunnel Tree.
+• Home to about 500 mature giant sequoias, including the famous Grizzly Giant and California Tunnel Tree.

 Sequoia National Park: